Sargaleano/bibliomasters/README.md

 # bibliomasters
-This repo holds the R scripts, datasets and lists for text cleaning used in the paper "Revealing the research landscape of Master’s degrees via bibliometric analyses".
+This repo holds the R scripts, datasets and lists for text cleaning used in the paper **"Revealing the research landscape of Master’s degrees via bibliometric analyses"**.

 ---